 Howmet has a stock-based compensation plan under which stock options and/or restricted stock unit awards are granted, generally, in the first half of each year to eligible employees.
 Stock options are granted at the closing market price of Howmet's common stock on the date of grant and typically vest over a three-year service period (1/3 each year) with a ten-year contractual term.
 Restricted stock unit awards typically vest over a three-year service period from the date of grant.
 As part of Howmet's stock-based compensation plan design, individuals who are retirement-eligible have a six-month requisite service period in the year of grant.
 Certain of the restricted stock unit awards include performance and market conditions and are granted to certain eligible employees.
-In 2020, performance stock awards were granted to a senior executive that vest either based on achievement of the Arconic Inc. Separation Transaction (see Note C for further details) or the achievement of certain stock price thresholds.
-For performance stock awards granted in 2022, 2021, and for annual performance awards granted in 2020, the final number of shares earned will be based on Howmet's achievement of profitability targets over the respective performance periods and will be earned at the end of the third year.
-Additionally, the annual 2022, 2021, and 2020 performance stock awards will be scaled by a total shareholder return ("TSR") multiplier, which depends upon relative performance against the TSRs of a group of peer companies.
+For annual performance stock awards, the final number of shares earned will be based on Howmet's achievement of profitability targets over the respective performance periods and will be earned at the end of the third year.
+Additionally, the annual performance stock awards include a total shareholder return ("TSR") component, which depends upon relative performance against the TSRs of a group of peer companies.